 The sinuses are hollow cavities in the skull that all connect or drain to the nose.
 There are four cavities on each side: Maxillary (the largest, found in the cheekbones), Frontal (forehead, close to eyebrows), Ethmoid (at the bridge of the nose), and Sphenoid (in bones behind the nasal cavity).
 All of these cavities are lined with a soft, pink tissue called mucosa and they are normally empty except for a thin layer of mucus.
 When one suffers from sinusitis or rhinitis, it is an inflammation of the mucosa and increased production of mucus caused by an environmental irritant or virus.

 Have you ever wondered why after you eat certain foods you become stuffed up or get a headache?
 This is because two of the major meridians that run to and through the sinus cavities are directly linked to digestion.
-The Stomach channel starts in the face (right below the eye and travels directly through your Maxillary sinus cavity) and the Large Intestine channel ends at the nose.
-When treating sinus issues it is always important to pay special attention to diet and treat these channels with care.
+The Stomach meridian starts in the face (right below the eye and travels directly through your Maxillary sinus cavity) and the Large Intestine meridian ends at the nose.
+When treating sinus issues it is always important to pay special attention to diet and treat these two meridians and organ systems with care.

 Facial cupping is an important part of a sinus relief treatment as it is powerful in physically unblocking the sinus cavities.
-The gentle suction in combination with lymphatic drainage make this the “cherry on the top” as far as clearing out sinuses goes.
+The gentle suction action as well as lymphatic drainage make this a dynamite treatment modality to combine with acupuncture.
+Cupping and acupuncture together form a stellar duo that tackles sinus issues from both surface and deep within the body at the root to create the most complete treatment.

 Instead of suffering through sinus pain, itchiness, and discomfort this year, book in to see your favorite acupuncturist to alleviate these annoyances, boost your immune system, and regulate your digestion to allow you to enjoy each breath.